rish-16/cs4248-project/README.md

 - The configurations that can be changed have `# change` comments beside them.
 - For the models, you can choose between `google/flan-t5-large`, `google/flan-t5-base`, and `google/flan-t5-small`.
 - We do not include the DeepSpeed code since the SOC Cluster has long-enough jobs to handle our training runs.
+- The scripts auto-configure the cluster to assign us an A100 80GB machine

 ## Contributing